microsoft/WhatTheHack/067-FabricLakehouse/Student/Challenge-02.md

 ## Introduction

-Now you've found your data sources, it's time to land your data in OneLake.
+Now you've found your data sources, it's time to land your data in OneLake and to start to process it into something more valuable.

 ## Description